MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Programming 1 Lessons Copied from Ed.md

 ```
 ## Variables in Python

 In contrast to Java, Python is a strongly, _dynamically_ typed language and uses only reference variables.
-However because of the way it handles data values, for certain types of data, variables work in a very similar way to Java's primitive types.
+However because of the way it handles [[data]] values, for certain types of [[data]], variables work in a very similar way to Java's primitive types.

 ## Typing

-As mentioned, Python is a strongly typed language, which means that the data stored in memory has a specific type (e.g. `str`, `int`, etc.).
-However it is a _dynamically_ typed language, which means that the [[variables]] themselves have no type, and hence any type of data can be assigned to any variable (not necessarily a good practice, but it's possible).
+As mentioned, Python is a strongly typed language, which means that the [[data]] stored in memory has a specific type (e.g. `str`, `int`, etc.).
+However it is a _dynamically_ typed language, which means that the [[variables]] themselves have no type, and hence any type of [[data]] can be assigned to any variable (not necessarily a good practice, but it's possible).

 As with [[Java]], [[Python]] offers a range of built-in types, listed [here](https://edstem.org/au/courses/10667/lessons/30853/slides/217691).